acceleratescience/packaging-publishing/docs/index.md

 - `basic` contains the basic starting code, and nothing else.
 - `result` contains the final product, that you should hopefully put together yourself.

+At the bottom of each section, you will find some further resources on the concepts discussed within.

 <div class="grid cards" markdown>

 -   :material-clock-fast:{ .lg .middle } __Set up in 5 minutes__